All Exams Test series for 1 year @ ₹349 only

 UPSC CSAT Syllabus 2026, Download Subject-wise Syllabus PDF for GS Paper 2

-The UPSC CSAT Syllabus 2026 forms the foundation of the General Studies Paper-II in the Civil Services Preliminary Exam.
+UPSC CSAT Syllabus 2026 forms the foundation of the General Studies Paper-II in the Civil Services Preliminary Exam.
 This paper evaluates candidates on essential skills such as comprehension, logical reasoning, decision-making, and basic numeracy.
-While it is only qualifying in nature, securing the minimum marks is mandatory to advance in the UPSC selection process.
+While it is only qualifying in nature, securing the minimum marks is mandatory to advance in UPSC selection process.
 A well-structured preparation based on the CSAT Syllabus ensures aspirants build accuracy, speed, and confidence for the exam.

 UPSC CSAT Syllabus 2026

-The UPSC CSAT Syllabus 2026 covers diverse areas such as comprehension, interpersonal skills, logical reasoning, analytical ability, decision-making, basic numeracy, and data interpretation.
+UPSC CSAT Syllabus 2026 covers diverse areas such as comprehension, interpersonal skills, logical reasoning, analytical ability, decision-making, basic numeracy, and data interpretation.
 Since CSAT is qualifying in nature, candidates must score at least 33% (66 marks out of 200) to clear it.
 A strong grasp of the CSAT Syllabus ensures aspirants don’t take the paper lightly and prepare thoroughly.
 Below is a quick overview:

 Particulars Details